makingwaves/formmaker/doc/developer.md

 -------------------------------------------
 * ALWAYS check the eZ debug informations when implementing or testing.
 It's **not allowed to commit the code which generates notices, warnings or errors**.
 * Remember that master branch is (or at least should be) always equal to latest tag
-* Tags are always created basing on master branch
+* Tags are always created based on master branch
-* Remember to update *doc/changelog file*
+* Remember to update *doc/changelog* file

 When to create new versions:
 ----------------------------